Find Schools

 • Obtain, organize, or develop training procedure manuals, guides, or course materials, such as handouts or visual materials.

-These are the skills Training and Development Specialists say are the most useful in their careers:
+When polled, Training and Development Specialists say the following skills are most frequently used in their jobs:

 Learning Strategies: Selecting and using training/instructional methods and procedures appropriate for the situation when learning or teaching new things.